pngan/loglook/README.md

 The _loglook__ installer can be downloaded from the Downloads folder in the loglook repository.

+## Release Notes

+### loglook-20190502.zip
+- Fixed bug where timestamp was being interpreted as 12 hour instead of 24 hour.
+- Fixed bug where notepad++ did not open if the log file path contained a space.
+- If you had previously installed loglook, delete the file ``%appdata%\LogFileDescriptor.json`` before running the installer.

 ## Customization for new log file types
 The default installation of _loglook_ can analyse the time stamp from several common log file formats.
 Custom formats can be added by editting the file: ``%appdata%\LogFileDescriptor.json``.
 To analyse a new type of log file, add a new entry to this configuration file and restart _loglook_.
 Entries take the form of: